Hand-Tied Vs Machine-Weft Extensions

 Hand-Tied

-Depending on the salon you go to, and how many wefts of hair are installed, this price can be more or less.
+Depending on the salon you visit and the number of hair wefts installed, this price may vary.

 Machine-Weft

-Because machine-weft extensions are less laborious in terms of production, they’ll cost significantly less than the former style we talked about.
+Because machine-weft extensions are less labour-intensive in terms of production, they’ll cost significantly less than the former style we discussed.

-This extension style is much more affordable, and is considered to be the standard choice in the beauty community.
+This extension style is significantly more affordable and is widely considered the standard choice in the beauty community.

 Compatible Hair Types

-Affordability aside, it’s likely that the compatibility of the extension with your certain hair type is paramount to your final decision.
+Affordability aside, the extension’s compatibility with your hair type is likely paramount to your final decision.

-At the end of the day, you have full control over what style of extension you get installed, though it’s true that when it comes to these two styles- certain hair types may favor one over the other.
+At the end of the day, you have full control over what style of extension you get installed, though it’s true that when it comes to these two styles, certain hair types may favour one over the other.

 Hand-Tied

-Fine hair, or strands with a little less density, need an extension that’s as lightweight and invisible as possible as it will leave you with the most natural-looking set of extensions.
+Fine hair, or strands with a little less density, require an extension that’s as lightweight and invisible as possible, as it will leave you with the most natural-looking set of extensions.

 The thin weft will blend seamlessly with fine hair, and the weight of the extensions won’t pull on your roots (which are more susceptible to damage).

-As for the texture of hair, hand-tied extensions are better suited for straight hair
+As for hair texture, hand-tied extensions are better suited for straight hair.

 Machine-Weft

-With a thicker band, this style of extension is the perfect fit for thicker hair types.
+With a thicker band, this extension style is ideal for thicker hair types.

-If you have a lot of hair, or your hair is on the denser side, picking a lighter or finer extension would leave you in the chair for much longer than necessary.
+If you have a lot of hair or your hair is on the denser side, choosing a lighter or finer extension would keep you in the chair much longer than necessary.

 Machine-weft extensions are known for their sturdiness and bulkiness, so they’ll blend perfectly with hair that’s on the heavier side.